-Additionally, the bill establishes that a peace officer is prohibited from using deadly force against a person based solely on the danger that person poses to themselves unless it is determined that they also pose a threat of death or great bodily harm to others.
-This amendment aims to ensure that the use of deadly force is carefully regulated and only employed in situations where there is a clear and immediate threat to life.
+Additionally, the bill establishes that a peace officer cannot use deadly force against a person based solely on the danger that person poses to themselves unless it is determined that they also pose a threat of death or great bodily harm to the officer or others.
+This amendment aims to ensure that the use of deadly force is carefully regulated and justified, promoting accountability and safety in law enforcement practices.

 1st Engrossment: 609.066